KDE/documentation-develop-kde-org/content/hig/accessibility/_index.md

 > *Source*: <https://en.wikipedia.org/wiki/Accessibility>

 But good accessibility benefits all users.
-A working keyboard navigation and well choosen colors and fonts setting not only help people with low vision, blindness, deafness, cognitive or motor impairments or situational disabilities, like a broken hand, but also improve the workflow and usability for all users.
+A working keyboard navigation and well chosen colors and fonts setting not only help people with low vision, blindness, deafness, cognitive or motor impairments or situational disabilities, like a broken hand, but also improve the workflow and usability for all users.